ymcatar/aimole-othello/README.md

-# Tic-Tac-Toe Game for aimole
+# Othello Game for aimole

-This is a Tic-Tac-Toe game built for the AI competing platfrom [aimole](https://www.github.com/leoyuholo/aimole).
+This is a Othello game built for the AI competing platfrom [aimole](https://www.github.com/leoyuholo/aimole).
 This project is licensed under the terms of GPLv3.

 ## Development